bblfsh/scala-client/README.md

 ```

 Please, read the [getting started](https://doc.bblf.sh/using-babelfish/getting-started.html)
-guide to learn more about how to use and deploy a bblfsh server.
+guide to learn more about how to use and deploy a bblfsh server, install language drivers, etc.

 API
 ```scala